What are invasive non-native species?

 Over 2,000 plants and animals have been introduced to GB from all over the world by people.
 These are known as non-native species.
 Most are harmless, indeed the majority of our agricultural species (wheat, barley, sheep etc) are not native to GB, but around 10-15% become invasive non-native species which spread and have a harmful impact.

 Invasive non-native species are one of the top five drivers of global biodiversity loss.
-Here in GB they threaten the survival of native wildlife, damage our natural ecosystems, cost the economy over £1.7 billion a year, and can even harm our health and interfere with activities we enjoy.
+Here in GB they threaten the survival of native wildlife, damage our natural ecosystems, cost the economy nearly £2 billion a year, and can even harm our health and interfere with activities we enjoy.

 How can I protect the environment?

 |Keep any boats, clothing, footwear and equipment used in water free of invasive non-native species – remember to Check Clean Dry after use.|

 |Be Plant Wise and don't let your garden, pond, or aquarium plants enter the wild.|

 |Take care of your pets, never release them or allow them to escape into the wild.
 It’s cruel and could harm other wildlife.|